C-J-Cundy/website/content/post/gpt_4_memorizes_project_euler_numerical_solutions.md

 ## Conclusion {#conclusion}

 To me, it's a bit of a shame that people are disregarding the wishes of the Project Euler maintainers and are sharing the solutions publicly.
 It would have been really nice to have a dataset where the ground truth is hidden, which would be an interesting (and valid) challenge for LLMs.
+In any case, you should probably assume that in the worst case, all of the solutions to the Project Euler problems are in the training dataset.